Ilimanaq

-Ilimanaq ([ilimanɑq]), formerly Claushavn, is a settlement in Avannaata municipality in western Greenland.
+Ilimanaq ([ilimanɑq]), also known in Danish as Claushavn, is a settlement in Avannaata municipality in western Greenland.
 It had 53 inhabitants in 2020.
 The modern name of the village is Kalaallisut for "Place of Expectations".

 Geography

+Climate

 Ilimanaq is located on the eastern shore of Disko Bay, just south of the mouth of the Ilulissat Icefjord (Ilulissat Kangerlua).

 History

 The old Danish name of the settlement derived from the Dutch whaler Klaes Pieterz Torp.
 The whalers were active in the region from 1719 to 1732, leaving a trail of names behind – the settlement of Oqaatsut to the north was originally a Dutch whaling station named "Rodebay".
 Claushavn was founded in 1741, around the same time as Ilulissat.

+In 1752, Niels Brønlund Bloch, Poul Egede's cousin, established a mission in Ilimanaq.

+After 1880, the settlement lost its importance.
+The church from 1908 and the old colonial houses have been renovated.
+Ilimanaq is the starting point for hikes to Qasigiannguit and for boat trips in the ice fjord.

+Infrastructure

+The main sources of livelihood are hunting, fishing and tourism.
+Two of the settlement's houses, which were former hunting lodges, are now rented out to tourists.
+The village has both street lights and marked paths in the immediate area.
+There is also a local Pilersuisoq supermarket.

 Transport

 Air

 Air Greenland serves the village as part of government contract, with winter-only helicopter flights between Ilimanaq Heliport and Ilulissat Airport.
 Settlement flights in the Disko Bay are unique in that they are operated only during winter and spring.
 During winter, the nearby Qasigiannguit town to the south of Ilimanaq can be reached on foot, or by dogsled.